 - Training and employing youth interns to produce multi-media pieces surrounding access to reproductive healthcare in their home communities

-- Partnering with media outlets to amplify local stories to a national audience
+- Partnering with media outlets to amplify local stories to a regional and national audience

 Our Education & storytelling model